Community-based fisheries organisations and sustainable development: Lessons learned from a comparison between European and Asian countries

 From this perspective, this paper discusses different aspects of the contribution of community-based fisheries organisations (CBFOs) to sustainable development in SSF.
 To do this, a comparative analysis was carried out for several European, Southeast Asian and South Asian countries, in contexts with institutional, historical and environmental diversity.
 The cases studied are Spain, Portugal, Cambodia, Vietnam and Bangladesh.
 The analysis was based on the approaches from the New Institutional Economics and the Social and Solidarity Economy (specifically on compliance with the cooperative principles).

-The authors gave permission to read the full article here
+The full article available here